vippsas/userinfo-api/userinfo-api-quick-start.md

 </Tabs>

-### Step 6 - Capture the payment
+### Step 3 - Log in

-After the goods or services have been delivered, you can capture the authorized amount either partially or fully:
-[`POST:/payments/{orderId}/capture`][capture-payment-endpoint].
+Run the URI that requests log-in and access to user information.

 <Tabs
-defaultValue="curl"
+defaultValue="postman"
 groupId="sdk-choice"
 values={[
 {label: 'curl', value: 'curl'},